edggjames/AngularOpticalMemory/README.md

 - acquire a preview camera image,
 - acquire data,
 - inspect the experimental log file,
-- correlate the experimental data,
+- preview the correlation of the experimental data (without a translational shift being applied),
 - save the data anf log file for post processing.

 All necessary functions are contained with the Functions folder.